The importance of data

 Another example is the failure of Energy Resources Technology Inc. (ERT) to permit an audit following a US Office of Natural Resources Revenue (ONRR) request as part of a royalty audit of several offshore leases.
 The fine was $136,000.

 We can only speculate on the reasons why these two companies failed to meet their regulatory obligations.
 It seems that poor data management is a likely candidate as a root cause.
 It’s also not hard to envision those companies attempting to manage their data on spreadsheets.

 Solving the problem

-While it’s only possible to speculate on the reasons why these two companies failed to meet their regulatory obligations, it does seem that poor data management is a likely candidate as a root cause.
-It’s also not hard to envision those companies attempting to manage their data on spreadsheets, with all of the issues of control and version management that result.
-Solving this problem requires something better than a “big system” approach, as the costs and inflexibility of traditional solutions don’t reflect the agile nature of the business that these companies do.
-They need access to secure, reliable, enterprise technology delivered in a way that allows them to build solutions incrementally and be responsive to change.
+Solving this problem requires something better than a “big system” approach.
+The costs and inflexibility of traditional solutions don’t reflect the agile nature of the business that these companies do.
+They need access to reliable enterprise technology.
+Technology that is delivered in a way that allows them to build solutions incrementally and be responsive to change.

-Small companies need to be agile, and traditional technology solutions, whether it’s Excel or “big systems”, are failing them.
+Small companies need to be agile.
+Traditional technology solutions, whether it’s Excel or “big systems”, are failing them.

 Energy businesses are turning to low-code to support fast decision making, quick change management and improve competitive advantage through agility.
 In this paper we demonstrate how easy it is to configure an application in EnergySys.
 Using a pipeline network as an example, understand the process of configuring EnergySys to support the business in finding the most ‘efficient’ route across a network.Download